sherifhasan/absence-manager/README.md

 # Absence Manager <img src="https://img.shields.io/badge/made%20with-dart-blue.svg" alt="made with dart"> <img src="https://img.shields.io/badge/platform-android%20|%20iOS%20|%20macOS%20|%20web-green" alt="platform support">

 The **Absence Manager** is an application designed to help clients manage and visualize employee absences efficiently.
-It follows **Domain-Driven Design (DDD)** for a modular architecture, **BLoC (Business Logic Component)** pattern for state management, and **GetIt** for dependency injection.
+It follows **Domain-Driven Design (DDD)** and clean architecture for a modular architecture, **BLoC (Business Logic Component)** pattern for state management, and **GetIt** for dependency injection.
 The project is structured around best practices to ensure maintainability, scalability, and ease of testing.
 The app offers paginated lists, filtering capabilities, and an intuitive user experience for managing absences.

 ## Live Demo